Exploring Contextual Representation and Multi-Modality for End-to-End Autonomous Driving: Method

 \subsection{Problem Formulation}

-In this work, an end-to-end imitation learning approach is adopted for the point-to-point navigation problem, where the objective of the trained agent is to safely reach the goal point by learning a policy $\pi^*$ that imitates the expert policy $\pi$.
+In this work, an end-to-end learning approach is adopted for the point-to-point navigation problem, where the objective of the trained agent is to safely reach the goal point by learning a driving policy ${\pi^*}$ that imitates the expert policy $\pi$.
 The learned policy completes the given route by avoiding obstacles and complying with the traffic rules.
-The expert policies are collected using the behavior cloning approach, a supervised learning approach of imitation learning, in a simulated environment.
-Suppose, the dataset $D = {(X^j,Y^j)}_{j=1}^{d}$ of size $d$ is collected that consist of high dimensional observations $X$ from the simulated sensory modalities along with the corresponding expert trajectories $Y$.
-The expert trajectories are defined in vehicle local coordinate space and are set of $2$D waypoints transformed in bird's eye view (BEV) space, that is, $Y = {\mathbf{y_t} = (u_t,v_t)_{t=1}^{T}}$, where $u_t$ and $v_t$ are the position information in horizontal and vertical directions, respectively.
-The objective is to learn the policy $\pi$ with the collected dataset $D$ in a supervised learning framework with the loss function $\mathcal{L}$ as expressed in \ref{equ1}
+In the closed-loop settings, we have opted for the CARLA simulator to collect the expert dataset in a supervised learning approach.
+Similarly, to use the expert data in open-loop settings, we have used the nuScenes dataset.
+Suppose the dataset $D = {(X^j, Y^j)}_{j=1}^{d}$ of size $d$ is collected that consists of high dimensional observations vector $X$ from the sensory modalities along with the corresponding expert trajectories vector $Y$.
+The expert trajectories are defined in vehicle local coordinate space and are set of $2$D waypoints transformed that is, $Y = {\mathbf{y_t} = (u_t,v_t)_{t=1}^{T}}$, where $u_t$ and $v_t$ are the position information in horizontal and vertical directions, and $T$ corresponds to the future horizon for the waypoints, respectively.
+The objective is to learn the policy $\pi$ with the collected dataset $D$ in a supervised learning framework with the loss function $\mathcal{L}$ expressed as follows

-In this urban setting, the high-dimensional observations include the center, right and left camera and top-down semantic data for a single time step.
-It is to be noted here that in our problem setting, the single time step is used explicitly as prior work on using imitation learning for learning the control policies illustrate that observational histories have minimal effect on the performance gain.